Set of 10 Carbide Burs - Set $23

 Note: Bonnie has been carving wood and gourds for over 30 years.
 All of the burs shown below are pieces she has used and tested herself.

 These burs are the mainstays of most gourd carvers.
 They are inexpensive and come in a wide variety of shapes and sizes.
 This type of bur cuts with sharpened cutting flutes or "teeth".
 They will cut aggressively and are perfect for most people that want to do general gourd carving, and their price makes them the best choice for beginners.
 For most carvers, three basic shapes are adequate (although you may want to add a variety of sizes within those shapes.)
 I recommend a wheel, a ball, and a either a cylinder or an inverted cone.
 You can use other shapes as well, but if you are starting from scratch this is a good place to start.
 These burs will dull after years of use or if misused, but usually a thorough cleaning will extend their life.
 (More on cleaning burs at the bottom of the page.)

-Carbide burs are more expensive than steel burs, but with ordinary care they will outlast a steel bur and should never need to be replaced.
+Carbide burs are more expensive than steel burs, but with ordinary care they will outlast a steel bur and should rarely need to be replaced.

 Some carbide burs look exactly like steel burs, but will stay sharper much longer.
 Personally, I don't buy this type as they are much more expensive and the high speed steel cutters last quite a long time when they are kept clean and used only on gourds.

 Some burs have bits of tungsten carbide grit fused onto a steel based cutting surface.
 This type of bur comes in various shapes and cutting grits, but is less aggressive and smoother cutting than a structured tooth bur.

 Structured tooth cabide burs have sharp hair-like projections protruding from all sides of the bur.
 They are great for left handed carvers as they are not directional and are not used with a mandrel.
 They come in a variety of shapes and grits and are the most aggressive burs for fast carving.